Ed is the UK’s longest-serving minister for technology, working for UK prime minister David Cameron from 2010-16.

 During that time, he oversaw a major expansion in fixed and mobile broadband coverage; helped the UK become a world leader in tech investment, working with companies such as Google and Facebook, as well as supporting the start-up ecosystem.
 He supported the UK’s creative industries, including film television, video games and fashion, where he was responsible for introducing highly successful tax credits, and he played a major role in influencing European tech policy and global internet governance rules.
 During his time as a minister, the UK’s creative industries grew three times faster than the economy as a whole.

 In his role, Ed travelled widely, engaging with countries such as South Korea, Japan, China, the US, Taiwan, Qatar and his European counterparts.

-As well as being an MP, Ed is an executive-in-residence at LionTree, the number one TMT M&A boutique in the US, and he is also an adviser to several start-ups in the tech sector.
+Ed was formerly the MP for Didcot and Wantage, and is currently an executive-in-residence at LionTree, the number one TMT M&A boutique in the US, and he is also an adviser to several start-ups in the tech sector.